The component structure of dense random subgraphs of the hypercube: Concluding remarks

 \section{Concluding remarks}

-In Theorems~\ref{thm.C1} to \ref{thm.C5} and Theorem~\ref{thm.jointdistrib}, we have seen quite a full picture of the rich component structure of the random graph $Q_p=Q_p^d$, for fixed $p$ with $0<p<\frac 12$.
-In particular, in Theorem~\ref{cor.normal} we saw that the number $X_t$ of components in $Q_p$ of size $t$, with mean $\mu_t$, has close to the Poisson distribution $\Po(\mu_t)$, and thus the standardised version $X_t^*$ has close to the standard normal distribution.
+In Theorems~\ref{thm.C1} to~\ref{thm.jointdistrib} we have seen quite a full picture of the rich component structure of the random graph $Q_p=Q_p^d$, for fixed $p$ with $0<p<\frac 12$.
+In particular, given an integer $t$ with $1\le t\le \M$, by Theorem~\ref{cor.normal} the number $X_t$ of components in $Q_p$ of size $t$, with mean $\mu_t$, has close to the Poisson distribution $\Po(\mu_t)$, and thus the standardised version $X_t^*$ has close to the standard normal distribution.
 In Proposition~\ref{prop.local} we gave a partial corresponding local limit result for convergence to the Poisson distribution: it would be interesting to learn more on such local behaviour.

+It would also be interesting to consider the component structure in the case when $p$ is not fixed in $(0,\frac12)$, but $p=p(d)$ decreases suitably slowly to 0 as $d \to \infty$.
+(Thanks to Remco van der Hofstadt for asking about this case.)

+{\bf Acknowledgement:} We would like to thank the referees for their careful reading and very helpful comments.